lesurp/SteamAutoConfirm/README.md

 	python steam_auto_confirm.py /path/to/your/emails
 ````

+Note: you can download the Gmail page itself, but it takes longer.
+Note 2: if you sell the same item multiples times, Gmail will "hide" the
+duplicates even when you print them.
+Downloading the Gmail page directly fixes
+this.

 ## Improvments
 It is possible do that with IMAP, but I am using a gmail account and this OAuth
 just for that is annoying.
 With any email provider that allows a painless IMAP,